-This article provides an overview of the Sinclair Method for alcohol addiction.
-Unlike abstinence-based treatment, the Sinclair Method uses a prescription medicine called Naltrexone to extinguish alcohol cravings.
+This article provides an overview of the practices for alcohol addiction.
+Unlike abstinence-based treatment, the practice uses a prescription medicine called Naltrexone to extinguish alcohol cravings.

 Like many people with life-threatening alcohol disorders, I sought professional help for alcohol detox.

 I gradually got my life together by actively changing my body and mind through fitness and holistic techniques.

 These are the main topics of this site, and they can enrich your life regardless of your recovery practice.

 It wasn’t until several months after I quit for good that I learned about a little-known but highly effective treatment option.
 I was astounded that no one I’d consulted – including numerous mental health professionals – mentioned this practice to me when I was still actively trying to control my drinking.

 [Please note that I’m not a doctor, and none of the following constitutes medical advice.
 As always, consult your physician before starting any program to treat your addiction.]

 - The Sinclair Method – Why Do AA and Treatment Centers Ignore It?

 - The Sinclair Method – How To Get Naltrexone Prescribed